-The preceding is an excerpt our Outlook on the United States.
+The preceding is an excerpt from our Outlook on the United States.
 Read the full paper.

 Equity securities will fluctuate in price; the value of your investment will thus fluctuate, and this may result in a loss.
 Securities in certain non-domestic countries may be less liquid, more volatile, and less subject to governmental supervision than in one’s home market.
 The values of these securities may be affected by changes in currency rates, application of a country’s specific tax laws, changes in government administration, and economic and monetary policy.